icgrp/ese532_handouts/_sources/hw6/homework_submission.md

     1. Like we did in HW5, `source sourceMe.sh` first.
 Note that you need to adjust the `sourceMe.sh` if you are running on your local machine.
-    1. We will create CPU version's project.
+    1. We will create the CPU version's project.
         1. Launch `vitis` and create application project as we did before.
         All the steps are identical, but when selecting Templates, select ***SW Development templates*** $\rightarrow$ ***Empty Applications (C++)***.